ToonWeyens/toonweyens.github.io/index.md

 > To satisfy my inner mathematician, without losing sight of what drives me, I finally redirected my career towards Data Science and Artificial Intelligence.
 This taught me how to integrate, communicate and operate like a project manager.

-> After spending some high quality time at DataRobot, where I enjoyed applying my cross-domain knowledge and competencies, I have recently decided to join Dataloop, where we are building the world's first AI Operating System.
+> After spending some high quality time at DataRobot, where I enjoyed applying my cross-domain knowledge and competencies, I joined Dataloop, where we are building the world's first AI Operating System.

 ----